May 28, 2010

 we had to put some more dirt on the east part, to roughly level the ground before setting the tires... and to hold that dirt, we made a wall with tires filled with dirt... it worked perfectly !

-then, Lesley thought it would be nice to make some steps with more tires... beautiful!!!
-Great idea !!!
+then, Lesley thought it would be nice to make some steps with more tires...
+What a great idea !!!

-here Nuno with Lesley...he came with his partner and kid, to help Lesley, and gain some more experience, cuz he is gonna start running courses himself...
+here is Nuno Mamede with Lesley...he came with his partner and kid, to help Lesley, and gain some more experience, because he is going to start running courses himself...

-nice and functional steps...
-Kiara is passing by...she's Lua's daughter who came to spend some time with us and also help Marcia in the kitchen... they are doing a great job... there's Fatima also , who is actually from the village nearby, Povoa de Atalaia, who also comes to help in the kitchen... she's a funny one ...
+Such nice and functional steps...
+Kiara is passing by...she's Lua's daughter who came to spend some time with us and also help Marcia in the kitchen... they are doing a great job... there's Fatima as well, who is actually from the village nearby, Póvoa de Atalaia, who also comes to help in the kitchen... she's a funny one ...

 And that was the first day...

-There are the beams... we still needed little adjustments to level it...it's really hard work to fill in these tires with gravel... it's literally makes us "tired" :-)
+There are the beams... we still needed little adjustments to level it...it's really hard work to fill in these tires with gravel... it literally made us all "tired" ...

-a wise patch from the carpenters... so we can use only 2 boards on a row... everything well supported... it's amazing the ideas we come up with when little unexpected "problems" come up :-)
+a wise patch from the carpenters... so we can use only 2 boards in a row without the need to cut them... everything is well supported... it's amazing the ideas we come up with when little unexpected "problems" come up...

 And the floor starts to appear...

-next step was to prepare the place where the bales would be piled up... with huge nails up ...the board on top is just a safety measure till we start laying the bales tomorrow... the truck straps are on place so we can tight and compress the bales as much as possible before laying the roof...
+next step was to prepare the place where the bales would be piled up... with huge nails sticking up ...the board on top is just a safety measure until we start laying the bales tomorrow... the truck straps are in place so we can tight and compress the bales as much as possible before laying the roof...

-It's taking a bit more expenses than I was expecting though, and we didn't have enough people to cover all the costs, so we'll be happy to receive any donations for this purpose as I had to borrow some money to buy all the material (around 1000E)...
+I´m having a bit more expenses than I was expecting though, as we didn't have enough people to cover all the costs, so we'll be happy to receive any donations for this purpose as I had to borrow some money to buy all the material (around 1000e)...

 Let me know if you can help us on that... little is much, so I'm not expecting big donations from only a few...

-I'm still considering if we'll be able to put on the insulation or not... it's quite expensive, or a much longer hard work with sheep's wool or recycled coark...
+I'm still considering whether we'll be able to put on the insulation on the roof or not... it's quite expensive, or it can be cheaper, but requesting harder work with sheep's wool or recycled cork...

-Anyway, I'll try to post as regular as I can, to avoid a really loooooong post at the end...
-I hope you are enjoying this as much as we are :-) Be inspired !!!
+Anyway, I'll try to post as regularly as I can...
+I hope you are enjoying this as much as we are...
+Be inspired !!!

 May 16, 2010